labatorium/storyriver/README.md

 The rule of interconnectedness states that a new character can only be introduced in an existing scene, and a new scene can only be created with an existing character or characters.
 This ensures there is always a trail of characters and scenes to follow.

 Characters and scenes should be as consistent as possible.

+for further details please checkout the collabatorium at smartians.co.uk